FAQ

 I'd like to take a live class with you.
 Are you currently teaching?

-How are the exercises on the DVDs presented?
+How are the exercises on the videos presented?

 here